Melanie von Nagel: Literary career

 As Muska Nagel, she published poetry and translations, and was recognized as a scholar of Paul Celan, and Ivan Illich.
 "Poetry, the lyrical, especially the smaller poems, like intimate sighs — can unite across time and space in a sense of shared humanity," she explained of her love of poetry in 2004.
 Poet Constance Hunting was her close friend and publisher, and she was a longtime correspondent of Italian writer Nicola Chiaromonte, Books of poetry by Nagel included Things That Surround Us (1987), Elements (1990), and Letters to the Interior (1996).

 Religious life

-In 1958, Nagel entered religious life as Sister Jerome von Nagel Mussayassul at the Benedictine Abbey of Regina Laudis in Bethlehem, Connecticut.
+In 1958, Nagel entered religious life as Sister Jerome at the Benedictine Abbey of Regina Laudis in Bethlehem, Connecticut.
 She was a member of the Regina Laudis community with Mother Benedict Duss and Dolores Hart, and she served on the committee to revise the abbey's constitution.
 She was also expert at dying and spinning sheep's wool from the abbey's farm.

 Mother Jerome von Nagel Mussayassul died at the Abbey of Regina Laudis in 2006, aged 98 years.
 A biography of Mother Jerome, in German, was published in 2017.
 A collection of Nicola Chiaromonte's letters to Mother Jerome was published in Italian in 2013.